To say my first Salvador carnival experience was overwhelming and bewildering would be an understatement.

 Final Words of Advice

-Let us craft a memorable and safe carnival experience for you.
+Let us craft a memorable and safe carnaval experience for you.
 Whether you just need someone to buy a couple of tickets (fantasia/abadá) or complete carnival planning, our Salvador concierge service is here for you.
-Click through to learn more.